 - Exceptions can be made according to personal needs.

 Fees and policies:

-The 200-hour certification includes monthly seminars, monthly mentorship meeting, all two hour YogaLife Institute workshops (at the Blue Moon Yoga studio), and monthly Saturday Yoga class prior to seminar.
-Please contact Brian regarding fees for the program.
+The 200-hour certification includes monthly seminars, monthly mentorship meeting, mostl two hour YogaLife Institute workshops (at the Blue Moon Yoga studio), and monthly Saturday Yoga class prior to seminar.
+The cost of the training is comparable to other teacher training programs, please contact Brian regarding fees for the program.